 There are a series of eight homeworks based on plant families designed to extend the range and understanding of topics covered during the course.
 These are assessed, marked and contribute towards the final course marks.
 They are expected to take between ½ to 1 day each.
 There is a project which runs during the course.

-ALL COURSE DATES POSTPONED.
+Please note that the academic year 2020-2021 has been moved back to September 2021 and will begin then.
 Please see the statement on the academic year for all courses and tours due to start in September 2020 for further details.